Nxtra/blogs-david-en-nick/blog-athena.md

     return {'AthenaState': 'SUCCEEDED'}
 ```

-The `QueryExecutionIds` from the previous step are now used to get the status of a specific query.
+The `QueryExecutionIds` from the previous step is now used to get the status of a specific query.

 We saw the steps necessary in the workflow to repartition our data.
 This repartitioning was achieved with Athena.